Custom widgets

 The WYSIWYG page editor of Sitefinity CMS works with reusable components called widgets.
 Widgets provide configurable and reusable parts for page building, which can vary from simple visual element to complex components for displaying content with rich logic.

-The Sitefinity Next.js renderer framework is fully built, including integration with the WYSIWYG page editor.
+The Sitefinity Next.js renderer framework provides essential features out of the box, including integration with the WYSIWYG page editor.
 What is left is writing the code for the React widgets.
 Developing widgets for the Next.js renderer follows the development principles of React and Next.js components.
 There are some specific integration points that need to be followed to ensure seamless integration with the Sitefinity CMS.
 This is demonstrated in the Hello World tutorial below.

 Hello World widget